bielbienne/bst.pygasus.core/README.rst

     _ = MessageFactory('bst.pygasus.demo')

-Now you can use translation msg to anywhere you want a string in multiple languages.
+Now you can use translation messages anywhere you want to translate a string to multiple languages:

 .. code:: python

     publication = schema.Date(title=_('publication_title', default='Publication'), required=True)

-If you want use translations in ExtJs the same works similar like in python.
-Simply write at top of the file a variable and give the domain name in the MessageFactory.
+If you want use translations in ExtJS, it works similar to translations in python.
+Simply write a variable at the top of the file and pass the domain name in the MessageFactory:

 .. code:: javascript